 I explained to his wife that I am not perfect and I am not going to pretend to be more spiritual than I am.
 I also explained that praising God helps me to be a better person.
 It helps me get rid of my junk because praising God has a purifying effect.
 I think that this is why David kept on praising God, even when other people thought it was hypocritical of him to do so.

 In another instance, I wrote a letter to someone that really ticked them off.
 He was a wealthy man in my church with a prophetic ministry that he was a bit overzealous about.
 Sometimes he said stuff that was right on, but other times, in my case, I think he just wanted to pick on me.
-He said stuff to me that, over twenty years later, still doesn't make sense.
+He said stuff to me that, over thirty years later, still doesn't make sense.

 I got after him because I didn't like how he treated one of his employees like a lackey.
 Without even asking, he handed his stuff to this employee to hold onto for him while he ducked into the men's room.
 There were places in there to set his stuff down, and he wasn't paying his employee on the weekends to wait on him.
 When I wrote that letter to him, I took him to task for this, and also got a few other things off my chest that he figured were none of my business.
 Pretty much like some of the stuff he said to me, I'd say.
 Only in my case, I was more accurate.